diarmidmackenzie/sdt-condensed/CET part 1.md

 There are many different kinds of verbal rewards, including telling people they are good at the activity, telling them they are good for doing the activity, or telling them that they did better than others at the activity.
 Each has a distinct effect.

-Earlu studies (1971 to 1975) showed that competence-focussed positive feedback enhanced subsequent intrinsic motivation.
+Early studies (1971 to 1975) showed that competence-focussed positive feedback enhanced subsequent intrinsic motivation.
 Deci and Ryan theorized (1) that the feedback enhanced the participants' sense of competence, and (2) that since the feedback was unexpected, the participants' had no sense of having performed the task in order to receive praise, so they also had an I-PLOC rather than an E-PLOC.
-Both of these mechanisms were thought to have lead to the increase in intrinsic motivation.
+Both of these mechanisms were thought to have led to the increase in intrinsic motivation.

 In 1975, Smith tested the idea that some forms of praise might be experienced as evaluations, pressure, or control, prompting an E-PLOC.
 His study showed that when people were told in advance that they would be evaluated on a task, this reduced their intrinsic motivation, even though the feedback was positive.